-For securities firms that are foreign-controlled, articles 3-ter and 3-quater BA requiring an additional FINMA licence (see above) apply by analogy (article 43 FinIA).
+For foreign-controlled securities firms, articles 3 and 3 BA requiring an additional FINMA licence (see above) apply by analogy (article 43 FinIA).
 The special rules for banks set out above for situations of impending insolvency also apply by analogy to securities firms (article 67, paragraph 1 FinIA).